SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Control-Flow-Graph.md

 ## Visiting Function CFGs

-In thoery, there is no control flow constaints between subprocedures such as functions.
-Therefore, Scalpel generates control flow graphs for every functions in the given source files.
-Considering the the nested structure of Python class and function definition, we integrate recursive data data sturcture for storing control flow graphs.
+In theory, there are no control flow constraints between subprocedures such as functions.
+Therefore, Scalpel generates control flow graphs for every function in the given source files.
+Considering the nested structure of Python class and function definition, we integrate recursive data structure for storing control flow graphs.

-Take the above source code for example, scalpel will generate two CFGs, one is shown in fig. 1 , the other is for the function ```fib```.
+Take the above source code for example, scalpel will generate two CFGs, one is shown in fig. 1 , and the other is for the function ```fib```.

 we can use the following way to visit all the function cfgs in the given source.

-Please note that function cfgs can be indexed by both function name and its block id.
-This is due to Python language allow users to define functions with same names in the same domain such as:
+Please note that function cfgs can be indexed by both the function name and its block id.
+This is due to Python language allows users to define functions with the same names in the same domain such as:

 ```python
 x = 0